 Preparing the Buns (Visual Guide)

 First I want to make it clear, use frozen bread dough type rolls for this recipe.
 DO NOT USE heat and serve style rolls that are already fully baked.

-Whisk the coconut milk and sugar together.
+Make sure to whisk the canned coconut milk and sugar together well.

 Bake until golden brown.
 The rolls take about 30 minutes to cook, if they seem to be browning too fast, cover with foil.

 Allow the buns to cool about 15 minutes before serving.

 The buns themselves will be soft and fluffy and the sauce will be syrupy and saturating into the bottoms of the dinner rolls.

 One of the added benefits of using frozen dinner rolls to make these coconut buns is the easy ability to use the amount you need need for your family size.
 Just use a smaller shallow bowl for one or two people and put remaining coconut sauce in the fridge.
 For a crowd, grab the largest casserole you have (or two) and double the sauce.

 - 12 frozen dinner roll dough balls such as Rhodes “thaw, rise, and bake” rolls

 - 14.5 ounce can unsweetened coconut milk